TechnionYP5777/Smartcity-Smarthouse/README.md

 - `Sos-1.01-jar-with-dependencies.jar` - the sos application runner
 - `Stove-1.01-jar-with-dependencies.jar` - the stove application runner
 - `Vitals-1.01-jar-with-dependencies.jar` - the vitals application runner
-- `Shutter-1.01-jar-with-dependencies.jar` - the shutter application runner

 You can run any of those jar files with the command:
 `java -jar <JAR_FILE_NAME>`

-## About
-Icons by www.icons8.com